bob-dpi/pccore/docs/protocol.md

     0x0a    Write, with autoincrement
 </pre>
 Note that read and write are separate bits in the command byte.
-While currently unused, this allows the possibiliey of a combination read/write command for something such as an SPI transfer.
+While currently unused, this allows the possibility of a combination read/write command for something such as an SPI transfer.

 Bit 7 of the command byte has significance in read response packets